RickyRomero/hello.rickyromero.com/projects/chart-of-accounts-cleanup/index.md

 ![Another table, this time showing tax line item mappings.](projects/chart-of-accounts-cleanup/assign-tax-line-items.png "5760x4080")

-The last bit of housekeeping asks the accountant to rename any accounts which don't make sense after all these changes.
-The model recommends names based on these changes.
+The last bit of housekeeping asks the accountant to rename any accounts which don't make sense after the cleanup process is done.
+The model recommends names based on the updates.

-Finally, the accountant can download a CSV of the updates.
-They can use this for keeping a record of these changes, and to apply them to the client's books:
+Finally, the accountant can download a CSV containing the changes.
+They can use this for keeping a record of what changed, and to apply the updates to the client's books:

 ![The final step, summarizing the changes being made to the Chart of Accounts.](projects/chart-of-accounts-cleanup/cleanup-summary.png "3144x2280")